AnhTongThanh/Ecommerce/READMENote.md

 + Part 49: Product Image slider with Magnifying effect | Image magnifier on hover
 + Part 50: How to display New Arrival Products in laravel 9 eCommerce
 + Part 51: How to make Featured Products in Laravel 9 eCommerce
++ Part 52: How to create footer page using HTML CSS & Bootstrap 5 in Laravel 9